ElderINTERalliance/WikiRaces/README.md

 - Create backend (hopefully something better than just a JSON file, but we'll see.)
 - center leaderboard titles
 - make script to redact names
+- add css for `go to leaderboard` button on homepage